matthewvedder/VendChallenge/README.md

   ![image](https://github.com/matthewvedder/VendChallenge/assets/16331910/9025f390-602d-4e69-95aa-a9a9ca0cfd56)

-## Why this isn't production ready
+## What this needs to be production ready

 ### Security
 - Front end has hard coded api key and other params for Firestore.
 Needs to use env variables.